Alberto Nisman

+The judge in charge of Nisman's death case since Bonadio's demise in 2020, Julián Ercolini, chose to partially take the Gendarmerie's forensic findings indicating a murder (similarly as with the Federal Chamber and the Court of Cassation) as well as ratifying the presumption of homicide, so that is the figure that still stands nine years after the death of the prosecutor, but far from finding the material authors, the investigation apparently remains determined to only search for whoever gave the alleged order to murder Nisman.
+Meanwhile, other files that also emerged from the main investigation are completely paralyzed, including a case for alleged money laundering that involves relatives of Nisman and his underling Diego Lagomarsino, a case for an undeclared bank account in New York and purchased lands in Punta del Este, and suspicious real estate ventures in Buenos Aires.

+To date, and despite all the accusations, theories and alleged evidence collected about Nisman's death, no actual trial has been carried out to determine with complete certainty what really happened and formally sentence the guilty parties in case of murder.

 Biography

 Early life and career

 Alberto Nisman was born to a middle-class Jewish family in Buenos Aires.
 He started his career as a prosecutor in Morón, Buenos Aires.
 He was married to judge Sandra Arroyo Salgado, with whom he had two daughters.
 Nisman was a non-observant Jew.

-He graduated from the University of Buenos Aires, and served as a law clerk at the National Tribunals Courthouse.
+He graduated from the University of Buenos Aires and served as a law clerk at the National Tribunals Courthouse.
 He was later appointed prosecutor in the suburban Morón, Buenos Aires, district.